 Sir Patrick Moore listens to pulsars at Jodrell Bank Observatory.

-A quasi-stellar radio source ("quasar", /ˈkweɪzɑr/) is a very energetic and distant members of a class of objects called active galactic nuclei (AGN).
-Quasars are extremely luminous and were first identified as being high redshift sources of electromagnetic energy, including radio waves and visible light, that were point-like, similar to stars, rather than extended sources similar to galaxies.
+Quasars (/ˈkweɪzɑr/) or quasi-stellar radio sources are the most energetic and distant members of a class of objects called active galactic nuclei (AGN).
+Quasars are extremely luminous and were first identified as being high redshift sources of electromagnetic energy, including radio waves and visible light, that appeared to be similar to stars, rather than extended sources similar to galaxies.
 Their spectra contain very broad emission lines, unlike any known from stars, hence the name "quasi-stellar".

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.